sailpoint-oss/developer.sailpoint.com/products/idn/docs/identity-now/saas-connectivity/connector-commands/source-data-discover.md

 ## Description

-The Source Data Discover command is used to identify what types of data your source can return.
-This is typically used by IdentityNow customer forms for dropdowns to identify what types of additional information your source might be able to provide to IdentityNow.
-For example, a source might be able to retrieve a list of different languages it supports, or it might be able to send values describing source details no normally sent via accounts and entitlements.
+Use the source data discover command to identify the types of data your source can return.
+Different sources can send different types of data to IdentityNow.
+For example, one source may be able to send a list of the different languages it supports, while another may be able to send values describing source details normally sent through accounts and entitlements.
+You can use the source data discover command to discover these possibilities.

+One typical use for the source data discover command is found in IdentityNow customer forms for dropdown menus: they use the command to identify the additional source types their sources can provide to IdentityNow and use that information to populate the dropdown menus.

-Below is a simple example of the source data discover command implemented where it simply lists two types of queries that the Airtable source can supply.
+This is a simple example of the source data discover command.
+It has been implemented to list two types of queries that the Airtable source can supply.

 ```javascript
 .stdSourceDataDiscover(async (context: Context, input: StdSourceDataDiscoverInput, res: Response<StdSourceDataDiscoverOutput>) => {